Schuetzen/PIV-control/Readme.md

 </p>

-***This program is an Underwater Imaging System project designed to address various challenges in capturing clear images in underwater environments.***
+***This program is an Underwater Imaging System project designed to address various challenges in capturing images in underwater environments.
+This program is designed to control a Basler camera and a laser module using the Pylon API and the WiringPi library.***

+It captures images from the camera and saves them to disk, synchronized with the laser signal.
+The program is particularly useful for applications requiring precise timing between image captures and external events, such as in Particle Image Velocimetry (PIV) systems.

-`last_edited_time`: 10252023
+`last_edited_time`: 11092023

 ## Contents